 DNAire is all about revitalising the River Aire.

-Our Heritage Lottery Fund supported DNAire project will once again see salmon living and breeding in the River Aire – from the sea to the Dales.
+Our National Lottery Heritage Fund supported DNAire project will once again see salmon living and breeding in the River Aire – from the sea to the Dales.

-In 1866 the Leeds Intelligencer published an article that lamented about the polluted state of the River Aire and claimed “the salmon was of all created things the most unhappy; for, from the moment of his birth to the moment when he was put into the pot to be boiled, he had not one single friend.”
+In 1866 the Leeds Intelligencer published an article that lamented the polluted state of their nineteenth century River Aire and claimed “the salmon was of all created things the most unhappy; for, from the moment of his birth to the moment when he was put into the pot to be boiled, he had not one single friend.”

 We simply don’t believe that is true.

-The Environment Agency and The Aire Rivers Trust are working in partnership to build fish passes on the last four major weirs.
+The Environment Agency and The Aire Rivers Trust are working in partnership to build fish passes on the last four major weirs on this vibrant river.
 This will allow the iconic salmon to once again be seen living and breeding in your river.
+Reconnecting the river will also help other fish populations, such as lamprey, sea trout and coarse fish, to expand their breeding range.
+With this resurgence in life in our river comes otters, king fishers, water voles and so many other species we love and cherish.

 Who will benefit?